VimR – A Neovim GUI for macOS.

 brew install --cask vimr

-The config from nvim is used, i.e., ~/.config/nvim/init.vim.
-If you want to have something specifically only in VimR, you can do this in ~/.config/nvim/ginit.vim.
+It uses the nvim config, so ~/.config/nvim/init.vim.
+If you want something specific for VimR, you can put it in ~/.config/nvim/ginit.vim.

 VimRSetFontAndSize "SauceCodePro Nerd Font", 18